Multi-Level Fusion Graph Neural Network for Molecule Property Prediction: MATERIALS AND METHODS

-where $Q_i, K_i, V_i$ are query, key, and value matrices; $\lambda_a, \lambda_b$ are learnable scalars controlling the balance between learned attention and explicit graph structure.
+where $Q_i, K_i$ and $V_i$ are query, key, and value matrices, respectively, and $\lambda_a, \lambda_b$ are learnable scalars balancing the learned attention and the structural prior.
+In this formulation, the softmax term provides global context by enabling interactions between all node pairs, while the adjacency matrix $A$ reinforces the known connections from the molecular graph.
+This design ensures that the model captures both long-range dependencies and local structural fidelity.
+In particular, for molecules with sparse or branched topologies, the learned attention offers flexible contextualization, while $A$ maintains connectivity-based inductive bias.
+For densely connected molecules, $A$ further stabilizes attention by anchoring it to chemically meaningful neighborhoods.
 Additionally, we replace the conventional Layer Normalization used in Transformer blocks with a novel Dynamic Tanh(DyT) \cite{zhu2025transformers} layer.
 DyT is a recently proposed alternative to traditional normalization layers, introduced as a lightweight and effective element-wise nonlinearity.
 Unlike Layer Normalization, which requires computing per-token statistics to rescale activations, DyT operates via a simple learnable squashing function defined as:

 where $\alpha$ is a learnable scalar that dynamically scales the input, and $\gamma,\beta$ are learnable affine parameters similar to those in normalization layers.
 This formulation preserves the S-shaped activation squashing effect observed in LayerNorm outputs, particularly for extreme activation values, while significantly reducing computational overhead.
+We have done relevant experiments and put them in the Supporting Information.

 After processing molecular graphs through both GAT and Transformer pathways, we obtain two complementary node-level feature streams: local representations ${H_{i}}$ from GAT layers, where each $H_i \in \mathbb{R}^{n \times d}$ corresponds to the $i$-th layer’s output for all $n$ atoms, and global representations $H_T \in \mathbb{R}^{n \times d}$ from the Transformer, encoding long-range dependencies across the molecular graph.